srinithi-purushothaman/Singularity-Dorado/README.md

 - GPU basecalling requires NVIDIA drivers on the host system.
 - Make sure the NVIDIA driver version in your HPC environment is compatible with the container and CUDA requirements.
+- Commands may use `apptainer` instead of `singularity` depending on the cluster.